 Tell a story about a time you felt safe, an instance in which you offended a person of a different race, an important message you heard about what it means to be a man.
 Stories give form to life’s complexities, allowing us to make the abstract more personal and concrete.

-FYS 127: (En)Countering Narratives: Storytelling, Identity and Social Change was taught for the first time in the fall of 2016 by Kim Davidson, Director of CPS and Jeff Rioux, Associate Director.
+FYS 127: (En)Countering Narratives: Storytelling, Identity and Social Change is taught by Kim Davidson, Director of CPS and Jeff Rioux, Associate Director.
 Through engagement with four story types, students considered how storytelling methodologies are used to enforce or dismantle oppression, mobilize or restrict change.
 By sharing and analyzing stories, students began to understand the complexity of race, class and gender and the power dimensions through which inequity operates.
 The course also encouraged students to make sense of their own experiences and identities, connecting the personal with the political, the individual with the social.

 The Storytelling Institute was designed for participants to ask questions and listen deeply to each other.
 The aim was to build friendships, develop empathy, uncover truths and come to a better understanding of others, ourselves and the world.